vincent-hanlon/InvertypeR/README.md

 The `haploid_prior` argument is there for chrX and chrY in human males (or more generally, the sex chromosomes of the heterogametic sex), or for all chromosomes if the Strand-seq libraries are from haploid cells.

-<em>Some recommended priors for provided regions to genotype (for humans, GRCh38).
+<strong>Table 1. </strong><em>Some recommended priors for provided regions to genotype (for humans, GRCh38).
 The first two rows were done using InvertypeR's `choose_priors()` function, the third row was done using the genotypes of simple inversions from [Porubsky et al. 2022](https://doi.org/10.1016/j.cell.2022.04.017), and the last row is a rule of thumb used used for the arguments `breakpointr_prior` and `breakpointr_haploid_prior`.</em>
 | `regions_to_genotype`  | `prior` | `haploid_prior` |
 | ------------- | ------------- | ------------- |
 | hanlon_2021_BMCgenomics_augmented.bed |  `c(0.9683, 0.0158, 0.0158)` | `c(0.9683, 0.0317)` |